semgrep/semgrep-docs/docs/running-rules.md

 ## Running Semgrep Registry rules locally

-You can run a SAST scan in your git environment with pre-selected Semgrep Registry rules:
+You can run a SAST scan in your Git environment with pre-selected Semgrep Registry rules:

 ```
 semgrep scan --config=auto